 In line with the global trend, agglomerations are under continuing settlement pressure.
 The climate also presents challenges for the infrastructure and buildings of the agglomerations in the foreseeable future.
 Other changes are surprising in their intensity, such as the large number of refugees in 2015, and the Brexit is pushing new users into Frankfurt to compete for the city's infrastructure.
-A system as complex as a agglomeration can fail because of its complexity if individual structures are overloaded and no new structures are created to compensate for this.
+A system as complex as an agglomeration can fail because of its complexity if individual structures are overloaded and no new structures are created to compensate for this.
 It can also optimize itself through reorganization and flexibility.
 The agglomeration has the potential for resilience, which, however, does not come about by itself, but needs to be further developed.
 This is only possible if the agglomeration is discussed as an interdisciplinary structure, if the decision-makers have the courage to think beyond competence boundaries and if the citizens of the agglomeration are taken along in changes.
-Thus the city remains liveable and lively
+Thus, the city remains livable and lively.

 Resilience as a concept for the city and region